threelittlemonkeys/rnn-encoder-decoder-pytorch/README.md

 Supported features:
 - Mini-batch training with CUDA
+- Lookup, CNNs, RNNs and/or self-attentive encoding in the embedding layer
 - Global and local attention (Luong et al 2015)
+- Vectorized computation of alignment scores in the attention layer
 - Input feeding (Luong et al 2015)
-- Vectorized computation of alignment scores in the attention layer
 - Beam search decoding
 - CopyNet (Gu et al 2016)